 - Unvaccinated visitors will need approval from appropriate vice presidents, deans, or the Dean of Students Office.

-When planning public and group events, whether now or after September 19, sponsors should keep several things in mind:
+When planning public and group events, sponsors should keep several things in mind:

 - Meeting and event organizers should consider that there may be unvaccinated attendees, including unvaccinated visitors, so allowance should be made for social distancing, as appropriate.